gvolpe/trading/README.md

 The back-end application is structured as a mono-repo, and it requires both Apache Pulsar and Redis up and running.
 To make things easier, you can use the provided `docker-compose.yml` file.

 Note: The `docker-compose` file depends on declared services to be published on the local docker server.
 All docker builds are handled within the `build.sbt` using `sbt-native-packager`.
-To build all of the service images, run `sbt docker:publishLocal`.
+To build all of the service images, run `docker build -t jdk17-curl modules/` to create the base image and `sbt docker:publishLocal`.

 ```shell
 $ docker-compose up -d pulsar redis